 Asian Chicken Slaw Salad Takeaways

-Most of us know we should be eating more fruits and veggies.
-One of the best ways to ensure you’re getting enough is to prepare them in creative ways that actually make them craveable.
+One of the best ways to ensure you’re getting enough bone-building nutrients is to prepare them in creative ways that actually make them craveable.
 They don’t have to be boring… and this salad proves it!
 The variety of flavors and textures is so delicious and satisfying, you may forget you’re actually doing your body a favor.
 (That includes your bones!)

 I hope you enjoy this tasty salad as much as I do.
 Please let me know your thoughts in the comments section below.
 And if you customize the recipe in your own special way, I’d love to hear about that, too!